 A membership contribution is for the coming year’s grantmaking cycle.
-Women who donate by December 1 are members for the next grant cycle which concludes the following June.
+Women who donate by November 15 are members for the following year, including the next grant cycle which concludes the following June.
 Members decide each year whether to renew their membership.

 Can I pay my membership contribution in installments?

 Yes.
-Installment payment options are available both when paying online or by check, but payment in full must be received by December 1 in order to be a member for the next grants cycle.
+Installment payment options are available both when paying online or by check, but payment in full must be received by November 15 in order to be a member for the next grants cycle.
 All installment payments are nonrefundable donations.
-Click the JOIN button and select the Automatic Installments option.
+Click the JOIN button and select the Installments option.

 Can men participate in Impact100 Philadelphia?

-Men can participate as a Friend of Impact100 and donate to the grants pool or to support operating expenses.
+Men can participate as a Friend of Impact100 and donate to the grants pool, to the Founders Fellows program, or to support operating expenses.

 If my employer has a matching program, will you accept this donation?

 Yes, we gratefully accept matching gifts if your employer has a charitable matching program.
-Funds matching your contribution play an important role for our organization, as they will be applied toward program and operating costs.
+Funds matching your contribution play an important role for our organization, as they will be applied toward administrative expenses.

-Impact100 Philadelphia has no formal affiliation with any other Impact 100 groups and operates entirely independently.
-We follow a model first established in 2001 by Impact 100 in Cincinnati, and we have close bonds with many of our sister collective giving organizations around the country — sharing best practices and learning from one another.
+Impact100 Philadelphia has no formal affiliation with any other Impact100 groups and operates entirely independently.
+We follow a model first established in 2001 by Impact100 in Cincinnati, and we have close bonds with many of our sister collective giving organizations around the country — sharing best practices and learning from one another.
 Many of those bonds have been formed through participation in Philanos, a national network of women’s collective grantmaking organizations.
-We have benefitted tremendously from the experience and guidance of other women around the country.
+We have benefited tremendously from the experience and guidance of other women around the country.